skippyr/libtdk/DOCS.md

 - `LightMagenta`: the light variant of the magenta color.
 - `LightCyan`: the light variant of the cyan color.
 - `LightWhite`: the light variant of the white color.

+### Weight Enum Class

+#### Brief

+An enum containing the available terminal text weights.
+Apply one by using the left shifting operator (`<<`) against an instance of the `std::ostream` class.

+Weights are not applied if the standard output and error streams are being redirected or piped.

+#### Enumerators

+- `Default`: the default weight is used for resets.
+- `Bold`: the bold weight is usually rendered as bold and/or with bright colors.
+- `Dim`: the dim weight is usually rendered with faint colors.

 ## ❡ Functions